Oquonie is a textless isometric puzzle game.

 Oquonie was released on February 14th 2014, on the iTunes Store.
 We spent many more hours on the game after the release, adding extra content and porting it to other platforms, all thanks to our collaborator and friend Rez Mason.
 The game was nominated for an IGF award in 2015, for visual excellence.

-In 2018, we removed the game from the iOS store, in a conscious attempt to distance ourselves from Apple ecosystem.
+In 2018, as were were sailing around the Pacific Ocean, we removed the game from the iOS store in a conscious attempt to distance ourselves from the Apple ecosystem.
 After looking at the trajectory of the development tools, namely the bloated development environment, we did not believe that it was possible for us to continue working on our games, while at sea with little connectivity for the Apple mobile platform.

-We also could not reconcilliate pushing for environmentally conscious action, while supporting a company that fights against the Right to Repair, and create wasteful products.
+We also could not reconcile pushing for environmentally conscious action, while supporting a company that fights against the Right to Repair, creates wasteful products, and that is hostile to indie game developers.
 Instead, the game was published exclusively on the Itch.io store, a publishing platform in line with our values.